Sbenziane/Gesture-Based-Assignment/README.md

 In short, our aim with any gesture-related functionality was to keep it as close as possible to how you would play a traditional game of buzz wire in real life.
 In particular, the fist gesture and position/movement functionality were heavily inspired by the traditional game.

 ## Hardware Used in Creating the Application
-As mentioned in the introduction, we considered two possible hardware solutions for our project; motion tracking using a camera and [trackingjs](https://trackingjs.com/) and electromyographic sensor based gesture recognition using a [Myo](https://www.myo.com) armband.
-We thought the camera-based motion tracking was interesting and due to
+As mentioned in the introduction, we considered two possible hardware solutions for our project; motion tracking using a camera and [trackingjs](https://trackingjs.com/), and electromyographic sensor based gesture recognition using a [Myo](https://www.myo.com) armband.
+We thought the camera-based motion tracking was interesting and would be accessible to almost everyone due to most laptops having integrated cameras.
+However, when we considered the limited functionality of motion tracking versus the many different functions included in the Myo armband, it was clear that the Myo would be a better option.

+Having a variety of integrated functions such as gestures, accelerometer and gyroscope (as opposed to simply tracking motion) ultimately allowed us to give the natural user interface a larger role in the project, and also made the development process as a whole easier.
+Had we used motion tracking the user likely would have only been able to use gestures in-game, whereas our finished project heavily features gestures and movement not only in-game, but also to start the game and to activate the help pop-up.

-# Architecture for the Solution
+## Architecture for the Solution
 the full architecture for the solution, including the class diagrams, any data models, communications and distributed elements that you are creating.

 ## Conclusions & Recommendations